 In a perfect world, having an advantage over another due to the color of one’s skin would be nonexistent.
 We don’t live in a perfect world.

 White privilege began the moment European settlers asserted themselves over Native Americans.
 Throughout American history, white privilege was tangibly relevant.
 The days of slavery.
 Sharecropping and plantations.
 Japanese concentration camps in WWII.
 Jim Crow laws.
 The Caucasian race has remained at the top of America’s societal totem poll.
 There’s a large argument for class here, so I’ll touch that lightly.

 We have to understand white privilege does not mean “all white people have it grand.”
 That couldn’t be further from the truth.
 Poverty does not care who it touches, and this includes white people.
-Most white people will balk at any notion saying having white skin benefits them.
+Most white people will balk at any notion that white skin benefits them.
 Especially those of the lower and middle classes.
 If poverty has touched me or I’m struggling to pay my bills, then how am I privileged?
 If I’m working just as hard, if not harder, than my counterparts, then how do I have an advantage?
 What is the benefit of being white?

 The benefit of the doubt.

 That doesn’t seem like much.
 Especially in 2016 where people honestly believe every American has equal opportunities.
 However, the benefit of the doubt can mean life and death.
 In less intense situations, white privilege is implanted in the fabric of American society in several different areas.
 From the idea that people of color occupy the majority of welfare, to being seen as a criminal while shopping, there are some situations white people won’t experience.
 They get the benefit of the doubt.